Empower Field at Mile High: Naming rights

 During construction of the new stadium, Denver mayor, Wellington Webb opposed the sale of the stadium's naming rights.
 At this time, the potential partners were AT&T, Janus Capital, and Invesco Funds Group.
 A group called Friends of Mile High created a poll asking whether fans preferred the old name or would be fine with a corporate sponsor.
 The poll found that 70% of respondents preferred to keep the name as Mile High despite a potential loss of $89 million in revenue for the state.

 Many fans opposed a corporate name and wished to retain the previous venue's name, "Mile High Stadium."
 The Denver Post initially refused to use the Invesco label and referred to it as Mile High Stadium for several years before changing its policy and adding Invesco to articles.

 On August 16, 2011, the Metropolitan Stadium District announced Invesco would immediately transfer the naming rights to Englewood-based Sports Authority in a 25-year agreement worth $6 million per year.
 In August 2016, the Denver Broncos paid $3,601,890 to the Metropolitan Football Stadium District to purchase the naming rights to the stadium.
 As the naming rights change began to occur, the MFSD sought permission to install larger signs on the newly named stadium.
-Residents of the neighborhood sought to block the installation of new signs in an effort to keep light pollution down.
-Neighborhood complaints included concerns about light pollution as well as the aesthetic value of the Sports Authority sign that the MFSD hoped to install on the stadium.
+Residents of the neighborhood sought to block the installation of new signs due to concerns about further light pollution and the aesthetics of the retailer's logo.

 In 2016, several Colorado legislators attempted to pass a bill in the Colorado State Legislature that would require the "Mile High" moniker regardless of any naming rights deal, citing the large public contribution to the stadium's construction; the bill failed to pass out of a Senate Committee in May 2016.

 A comparison of the actual loss and the budgeted loss for the Metropolitan Football Stadium District for the years 2014 to 2018.